Mental Health As A Child: What A Childhood Emotional Neglect Quiz Reveals Child

 Like many other behavioral patterns, the good news is that you can learn how to cultivate a more secure attachment style with time, mindful healing, and work.
 Here is a closer look at a couple of tips that can help you to get started!

-Develop more relationships with partners who have secure attachment styles
+Develop relationships with people who have secure attachment styles

 As someone with an insecure attachment style, pursuing relationships with those who have a similar attachment style can make it hard for you to learn how to form better relationships since your partner is dealing with relationship problems of their own.
 Many people learn by doing, and you can only accomplish this if you have an example to learn from.
 Not only can a partner with a secure attachment style teach you healthier ways of interacting with others, but they can also help you heal from some of the trauma by acting as that person who supports you and cares about you.
 When you see how you should be treated, you may begin to recognize healthy signs to look for in relationships, be they platonic or romantic.